 About the Village Inn and Tavern

-The Village Inn and Tavern, first opened as The Locusts House in 1921, was run by storied Maine Guide Ed Megill as a sporting and fishing respite that offered fine food and lodging to summer visitors amid the lakes and woodlands of Central Maine.
+The Village Inn and Tavern was first opened as The Locusts House in 1921, and was run by storied Maine Guide Ed Megill as a sporting and fishing hotel that offered fine food and lodging to summer visitors amid the lakes and woodlands of Central Maine.

-Whether you're staying in one of our 8 well appointed guestrooms, joining us for a business retreat or special occasion, or just boating in for a lite bite and an evening spent listening to local musicians as they play under the stars by the lake, our seasoned staff and waterfront setting will make your visit truly memorable.
-Dock up your boat and join us!
+Whether you're staying in one of our eight guestrooms, joining us for dinner at the dock, or celebrating a special occasion, our seasoned staff and waterfront setting will make your visit truly memorable.
+Dock up and join us today!